-Refers to the ISO that provides all fiscal and supportive tasks related to PCA employment in the self-directed service delivery option.
+Refers to the intermediate service organization (ISO) that provides all fiscal and supportive tasks related to PCA employment in the self-directed service delivery option.
 The employer of record ensures compliance with legal requirements related to employment (e.g., manages payroll and taxes and processes employment documents) and the supportive requirements (e.g., assist with training materials, training, background checks, etc.).